Firm foundations for all investments

-Its network of national and regional roads is characterised by above-average traffic.
-The average daily traffic of motor vehicles on all national roads in Wielkopolska amounted to 12,171 vehicles daily in Wielkopolska (11,178 vehicles daily in Poland), and on national roads of international significance – 20,835 vehicles daily (20,067 vehicles daily in Poland).
-However, the average daily traffic of motor vehicles on Wielkopolska's regional roads amounted to 4250 vehicles daily (3520 vehicles daily in Poland).
+The network of national and regional roads in Wielkopolska is characterized by high traffic intensity.
+The average daily annual traffic of motor vehicles on all national roads in Wielkopolska in 2020/21 amounted to 14,615 vehicles a day (in Poland - 13,574 vehicles a day), and on national roads of international importance - 26,183 vehicles a day (in the country - 25,488 vehicles a day).
+On provincial roads in Wielkopolska, the average daily traffic of motor vehicles was 4,920 vehicles a day (in the country - 4,231 vehicles a day).

-The largest average daily traffic on regional roads in Wielkopolska, above 10,000 vehicles a day, was registered on the following roads:
+The largest average daily traffic on regional roads in Wielkopolska, more than 15,000 vehicles a day, was registered on the following roads:

 The DN1400 "Yamal" high-pressure gas pipeline, connecting Russia with Western Europe, is the main part of the pipeline system.
 It stretches latitudinally through the central part of the region, ensuring coverage for the northern and central part of the region via a connection to national gas pipelines through the Zębowo centre.
 The ability to obtain supply from other European countries is provided by a network of gas main pipelines of national importance that go beyond the borders of the region and the planned transit pipeline, which will run along the southern side of the "Yamal" transit pipeline.